6 Best Ceramic Water Filters in 2023 – Reviews & Top Picks

 The Zen Water Systems 4G-MP Countertop Filter was our favorite overall.
 It’s an elegant looking system that strips all the impurities from your water while adding essential minerals to boost alkalinity.
 The filters have 500-gallon and 1,000-gallon lifespans and the entire device is BPA-free.

-For the best value, we suggest the SimPure Countertop Water Ceramic Filter.
+If you’re looking for the best value, we recommend the SimPure Countertop Water Ceramic Filter.
 This system adds a second faucet to your sink that’s just for filtered water.
 It offers an impressive flow rate of over two gallons per minute with a great six-month filter life.

 Finally, our premium pick was the Crystal Clear Supply Undercounter Water Filter.
 It strips contaminants while leaving healthy minerals in your water and each filter lasts for an incredible three years between replacements.